Saturday, August 29, 2009

 Blooming Friday -- Seashore Mallow

 Seashore Mallow are currently in bloom all over the garden.
-They have a long
+They have a long bloom time,

-bloom time, extended by the white form that often blooms in September, and are
+extended by the white form that often blooms in September, and are easy to grow from seed.

-Seashore Mallow likes rich soil and sun and prefers a lot of moisture in order to perform its best, as it's native to coastal swamps and brackish marshes.
+Seashore mallow likes rich soil and sun and prefers a lot of moisture in order to perform its best, as it's native to coastal swamps and brackish marshes.
 When happy it can grow to over 5' in height, 4-5' in width and flowers for 3-4 weeks.

 The leaves are fuzzy and a silvery green when covered with dew.
-Unlike the Hibiscus species (with the exception of Pineland Hibiscus), they suffer little to no Japanese Beetle damage.
+Unlike the Hibiscus species

-But bees love em!
+But bees love 'em!

 For more Blooming Friday posts, visit Katarina at roses and stuff.